Cycle Time vs Takt Time:

 Takt Time = Available Production Time / Rate of customer demand

-What is the takt time if 1000 units are needed per day the company has 10-hour shifts per day.
-Also consider lunch 30 minutes, 2 tea breaks of 10 minutes, 30 minutes other personal breaks and 2 breaks for machine cleaning of 10 minutes each.
+What is the takt time if 1000 units are needed per day, and the company has 10-hour shifts?
+Also consider lunch 30 minutes, 2 tea breaks of 10 minutes, 30 minutes for other personal breaks, and 2 breaks for machine cleaning of 10 minutes each.

 Total shift hours = 10 hrs (10 x 60=600 min)